Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 ~~~

 <p>
-    If you are unfamiliar with what a command is, it is just the object
+    If you are unfamiliar with what a
+    <abbr title="A command is a value object that encapsulates the intent and parameters of our business interaction">command</abbr>
-    that our frontend or API throws at our actual application logic.
+    is, it is just the object that our frontend or API throws at our actual
+    application logic.
 </p>

 <p>